WG Industrial Mathematics

 ), now there is also an industrial project (with BEGO GmbH) running, dealing with optimized production of dental prostheses.

-Simplified illustration of MALDI imaging technology
+Simplified description of MALDI-Imaging technology

 Already since 2007, analysis of mass spectrometry data belongs to the research areas of the industrial mathematics group.
 The interdisciplinary bioinformatics group particularly develops applications for MALDI imaging